bloodyclawz/bloodyclawz/README.md

 <p align="center">   ♰༺ Max's Intro ! ༻♰

  <p align="center"> .
 Heyo,, I'm Max!
-I'm a 19yo POC scemoth with an interesting personality at the best way to put it,, .
+I'm a 19yo POC Emo Goth with an interesting personality at the best way to put it,, .

   <p align="center"> ─── ⋆⋅ ♰ ⋅⋆ ───